 The Taxonomy Regulation does not explicitly require any formal verification of whether activities comply with the TSC.
-However, as set out above, compliance with the taxonomy disclosure obligations will be monitored by national supervisors.
+However, as set out above, compliance with the taxonomy disclosure obligations will be monitored.
 In addition, as good practice, FMPs are encouraged to seek external assurance on their taxonomy-related disclosures.

-"It is clear that the Commission intends the Taxonomy Regulation to become a benchmark for measuring sustainable investment in a number of ways."
 Disclosures made under the NFRD do not, as a baseline, require verification (although this may vary based on the transposition by Member States).
-However, this may be subject to change depending on the outcome of the currently on-going review of the NFRD36.
+However, this may be subject to change depending on the outcome of the currently on-going review of the NFRD33.